jsoref/hashicorp-packer/website/source/docs/builders/googlecompute.html.md

         $HOME/.config/gcloud/application_default_credentials.json

 4. On Google Compute Engine and Google App Engine Managed VMs, it fetches credentials from the metadata server.
-(Needs a correct VM authentication scope configuration, see above)
+(Needs a correct VM authentication scope configuration, see above.)

 ## Examples